 - Brought Longhorns together in Washington, D.C. to advocate for the University at the federal level

-- Welcomed a record 1,200 new students through Camp Texas
+- Welcomed 1,200 new students through Camp Texas

 There are around 150 Texas Exes chapters and networks across the globe.
 Chapters are geographically based groups that engage alumni through social, community service, cultural, business networking, student development, and scholarship-fundraising events.
 Networks are national groups organized around ethnicity, profession, or strong affinity to a University student organization.